barospection

 4. Plot an HRD for Sun’s 100 Parsec neighbourhood

-Obtain Spectra from the BARO Telescope
+Obtain Live Spectra from the BARO Telescope

 1. Spectral Grating configuration on BARO